nouse4it/Nornir3_CDP_map/README.md

 ## Credit
-The original idea and basic setup of this script came from @IPvZero Please check out his repo here on github.
-I added the possibility to rename port channels and enable CDP on specific ports in a VLAN.
+The original idea and basic setup of this script came from @IPvZero Please check out his [repo here on github](https://github.com/IPvZero/cdp-map) I added the possibility to rename port channels and enable CDP on specific ports in a VLAN.